jonnnnyw/php-phantomjs/_version_4/3-usage.md

 {% endhighlight %}

-The `setBackgroudColor` method can be used to set any valid CSS styles on the body tag; it is not limited to just background color.
+The `setBodyStyles` method can be used to set any valid CSS styles on the body tag; it is not limited to just background color.

 Custom Timeout
 --------------